Disinterpreter/vim-pawn/README.md

 Clone into `~/.vim/bundle`.

+# Compiling

-To use, add this to your .vimrc:
+To invoke `pawncc` into a quickfix window, add this to your .vimrc:
 ```
 function!
 MakePawn()
   silent make | copen